 DATE:

-TO: President Approved: Date:

-VIA: VPAA Approved: Date:
+TO: VPAA Approved: Date:

-Dean Approved: Date:
+VIA: Dean Approved: Date:

 Registrar Approved: Date:

 Dept. Chair Approved: Date:

 FROM:

-SUBJEC Γ: Request Archiva l of Curriculum
+SUBJECT : Request Archiva l of Curriculum

-COURSE A ARCHIVAL IN ALPI HA NUMBER TITLE

-Attach co ourse guide

-1. Justification for course archival

-2. Plans and imple ementation date for phasing out the his course

-3. Plans for studer requiring the co nts currently enrolled in the cours ourse se or enrolled in the program
+Attach cou rse guide Justification for Plans and imple Plans for studen course archival mentation date for phasing out ts currently enrolled in the cou t this course arse or enrolled in the program

-PROGRAI M ARCHIVAL

-ogram form
+PROGRAM Attach pro

-1. Justification for program archival
+Justification for program archival

-2. Plans and imple ementation date for phasing out the his program
+2. Plans and imple mentation date for phasing out t this program

-3. Plans for studer nts currently enrolled in the progr ram
+3. Plans for students currently enrolled in the program